Chicago History Museum In Brief

 Take the Kennedy (I-90/94) to the North Avenue exit.
 Travel east on North Avenue two miles to Clark Street.

 Take the Eisenhower Expressway (I-290) to the Kennedy (I-90/94).
 Take the Kennedy to the North Avenue exit.
 Travel east on North Avenue two miles to Clark Street.

 From the South

 Take the Dan Ryan (I-90/94).
 Continue on the Kennedy (I-90/94).
 Take the Kennedy to the North Avenue exit.
 Travel east on North Avenue two miles to Clark Street. or, take the Dan Ryan (I-90/94) to the Stevenson (I-55).
 Take the Stevenson to Lake Shore Drive.
 Travel north on Lake Shore Drive to the North Avenue exit.
 Travel west on North Avenue/LaSalle Street two blocks to Clark Street.

 Public parking is located one block north of the Museum at Clark and LaSalle Streets; enter on Stockton Drive.
 It's $9.

 In Store For Kids

-The Chicago History Museum has something for all ages with a new children's gallery.
+The Chicago History Museum has something for all ages with a children's gallery.
 Sensing Chicago is a unique experience that teaches kids about Chicago history by using their five senses.
 They can do things like hear the Great Chicago Fire, catch a fly ball at old Comiskey Park or become a Chicago hot dog.
 There are also monthly events targeting families.